Peter of Damascus

-Peter of Damascus (Πέτρος του Δαμασκηνοῦ) or Peter Damascene was a Byzantine Christian monastic, theologian, and Church Father who lived in the 12th century.
+Peter of Damascus (Πέτρος του Δαμασκηνοῦ) or Peter Damascene was an Eastern Christian monastic, theologian, and Church Father who lived in the 12th century.
 He is notable for being the second most voluminous author in the Philokalia.

 Biography

 Little is known about the life of Peter of Damascus, partly due to the lack of a hagiographical account of his life and partly due to his confusion with another Peter of Damascus who lived some 400 years earlier.
-This confusion may have its origin in Volume 3 of the Philokalia in which Nicodemus the Hagiorite misattributes writings to the 8th century Peter.
+This confusion is present in volume three of the Philokalia in which Nicodemus the Hagiorite misattributes Damascene's writings to an 8th-century martyr, Peter the Bishop of Damascus.
+This earlier Peter is also called "the Damascene" and is a saint in the Eastern and Western traditions; the feast days of both bishop and monk are commemorated on 9 February.

 The Peter of Damascus in question lived in the 12th century during the climax of monastic reform within Byzantium.
 He was a monk, as is attested to by his own words, using such phrases as "us monks", speaking about his "monastic habit" and describing himself as a "fully-tested monk".
-Furthermore, Peter mentions in the text that he lived in a cell, never owned any books or possessions, and was under the guidance of a spiritual father.
+Furthermore, Peter mentions in his writings that he lived in a cell, never owned any books or possessions, and was under the guidance of a spiritual father.
 Peter himself identifies three types of monastic life; cenobitic, eremitic, and semi-eremitic.
 While it is not known for certain in which style of monasticism he lived or where he was from, the textual evidence suggests that he likely followed the semi-eremitic lifestyle.
 The title "of Damascus" does not necessarily mean that Peter was born in Damascus—as is the case with the more famous John of Damascus.

 It is generally thought that Peter wrote his works c.
 1156-1157 AD.
 This timeframe comes from a 13th-century manuscript in the Vatican and a 14th-century manuscript in Paris which agree.
 Additionally, Peter mentions Symeon the Metaphrast in his writings (who died in the last quarter of the tenth century) which means that he at least must have lived sometime after him.